 Hack Your Access Control With This $30 HID 125kHz Card Copier

-In our test, we copied multiple 125 kHz formats and tested them on multiple readers.
-While very cheap, the card copier did not malfunction or create corrupted copies in any of the 15+ cards we copied.
+In our tests, we copied multiple 125 kHz formats and tested them on multiple readers.
+While very inexpensive, the card copier did not malfunction or create corrupted copies in any of the 15+ cards we copied.

 The Big Risk